Diet & Nutrition

 Xanthan gum is purchased in a powdered form.
 The fine powder has the ability to create a cloud in the air when being handled.
 This powder may accumulate in your lungs resulting in respiratory distress.
 It clogs the alveoli so makes it difficult for the oxygen to exchange within the lung.
 Be sure to handle it carefully and dump it slowly into recipes so it doesn’t poof up.

+Ahh the yin-yang concept.
+It can be confusing.
 All things we come in contact with either have Yin qualities, Yang qualities, or are a mixture of both.
 Nothing is either totally Yin or totally Yang.
 Everything lies on a continuum of either more yin or more yang and the qualities are only in relation to one another.

 Often people have lots of questions about eating in the Zone.
 They don’t totally understand the “block” system.
 Basically a Block Balanced meal consists of one box of Protein, one box of Carbohydrate and one box of Oils/Fats.

-This is a simple recipe you can use to trick your kids into eating their vegetables.
+Zucchini Pancakes is a simple recipe for vegetables you can use to trick your kids into eating their vegetables.
 Pretend you are creating a recipe (knowing the ingredients ahead of time) and let the kids find things to put into it.
 Give them choices like, “which cheese do you think would cook better?” and “Which herbs do you think would mix with this vegetable?”
 Then let them smell the herbs and make the choices.
 Inventing something is more inviting to having them try it.
 Explain why you put eggs into the pancakes and what different oils and fats there are to cook with and which can be heated, etc. Then let them tell you which fat to cook the pancakes in.
 It worked for me with my step kids (once!)